oxford-arc/arc-software-guide/docs/source/apps/arc_matlab.rst

   cd $DATA/matlab/seq

-In this example, the MATLAB program main.m sets a linear system with the right-hand side read from a file provided, solves it and saves the result to another file.
+In this example, the MATLAB program ``main.m`` sets a linear system with the right-hand side read from a file provided, solves it and saves the result to another file.
 A Matlab job is sent to the queue and executed on a backend node using the job scheduler.

 Submission scripts should contain the following line to run the Matlab script::

  matlab -nodisplay -nosplash < main.m > run.log

-The flag nodisplay instruct Matlab to run without the GUI, while nosplash prevents the display of the Matlab logo.
+The flag ``-nodisplay`` instructs Matlab to run without the GUI, while ``-nosplash`` prevents the display of the Matlab logo.
-The < redirection operator ensures that Matlab runs the script main.m, while the > operator re-directs the standard output (normally to the terminal) to run.log file.
+The < redirection operator ensures that Matlab runs the script ``main.m`` while the > operator re-directs the standard output (normally to the terminal) to ``run.log`` file.

 **Example Virtual Environment Build**::

- srun -p interactive --pty /bin/bash

- module purge
- module load Anaconda3/2022.05
- conda create -y --prefix $DATA/qiskit-env --copy python=3.9 source activate $DATA/qiskit-env

- pip install qiskit

 **Example Submission Script**